checker/api/README.md

-# OGCheckr API
+# Penguin API

-The official REST API for OGCheckr applications
+The official REST API for the currently-in-development Penguin iOS app.